WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-09-11-drawing-parallel-edges-in-qt.md

 <br><br>[![Wrong and Right](/assets/posts/drawing-parallel-edges-in-qt/Wrong_Right_Edge.png){: .center-image}](/assets/posts/drawing-parallel-edges-in-qt/Wrong_Right_Edge.png)<br><br>

 In Qt's documentation you can find the [Diagram Scene example][7] that achieves almost exactly this (see especially the [header file][8] and the [cpp file][9] of the Arrow class used in this example).
-The objects that Q-SoPrA uses to draw edges are based on this example, although obviously I had to make a number of changes to get exactly what I need.
-I will focus on my own adaptation of this example, which is a class I called `DirectedEdge`, but I want to make clear that I obviously did not come up with all of the following myself.
+The objects that Q-SoPrA uses to draw edges are inspired by this example, although the classes ended up looking quite different due to various specific requirements I had for my own class.
+The class I developed is called `DirectedEdge`, and it is what I will focus upon in the remainder of this post.

 Let us first take a look at the constructor of the `DirectedEdge` class.
 Here is a code snippet from which I have removed some details that are not important for the examples in this post.

 {% highlight c++ %}
 DirectedEdge::DirectedEdge(NetworkNode *startItem, NetworkNode *endItem, QString submittedType,
 			   QString submittedName, QGraphicsItem *parent)
-  : QGraphicsLineItem(parent) {
+  : QGraphicsLineItem(parent)
-  start = startItem; // setting the start item of this edge. end = endItem; // setting the end item of this edge. color = Qt::black;
+{
+  start = startItem;
+  end = endItem;
+  color = Qt::black;
   setPen(QPen(color, 2, Qt::SolidLine, Qt::RoundCap, Qt::RoundJoin));
   height = 20;